kubernetes/enhancements/keps/sig-windows/5100-windows-dsr-and-overlay-support/README.md

 logs or events for this purpose.
 -->

+If configured for use, both DSR and overlay networking will be used by any workloads that communicate with other pods/services in the cluster.

 ###### How can someone using this feature know that it is working for their instance?

 <!--